‘Winemaking isn’t a matter of life or death – it’s much more important than that!’ Leo Buring

 What an incredibly rich and productive life Leo Buring lived (or should I say several lives?) and what a legacy he left.
 His name still lives on a label that graces good Rieslings, but no longer made from the same vineyards or by the same winemaker.
 You can buy the Leo Buring Clare or the Eden Valley Rieslings for as little as $15, and there’s a Chateau Leonay made from Tasmanian fruit for about twice as much.
 I bought a dozen of the 2013 Clare Riesling not long ago because it had that wonderful fruit intensity I love in these wines.

-John Vickery is still making great Rieslings today, at the age of 83.
+John Vickery is still making great Rieslings today under his own label, at the age of 90.
 More in John Vickery is to Riesling what Max Schubert is to Shiraz, in some ways the continuation of the Leo Buring story.